 Qasr Al Hosn: Al Musallah Prayer Hall / CEBRA

 Danish firm CEBRA Architecture has recently completed a new 1,100 sqm Musalla in central Abu Dhabi, as the first phase of the transformation masterplan of the prominent site surrounding the Cultural Foundation, a listed cultural centre built in 1981, and the Qasr Al Hosn Fort, the region’s oldest and most important building.
 The latter was originally built in the 18th century to protect Abu Dhabi’s only freshwater well and later transformed into a royal residence and government palace.

 On the one hand, a plain and flexuous desert landscape around the fort, reinstating the building as a freestanding landmark as it was before the modern city rapidly sprung up.
 On the other, a paved and programmed area with intensified planting around the Cultural Foundation combining the desert landscape with the modern city grid structure.
 The two landscapes will be connected through a public urban space, characterized by formations of cracks and irregular geometric shapes inspired by the distinctive mud crack patterns of the coastal desert landscape and salt flats surrounding the city.
 Along the transitional zones, the landscape will change from horizontal planes to slanting surfaces to gradually grow into actual buildings, culminating with the Musalla.
 All the components of the park will appear as natural landscape elements, leaving the fort and the Cultural Foundation as the two main visual anchors.

-The new Musalla designed by CEBRA Architecture as an important element of the masterplan commissioned by The Department of Culture and Tourism of Abu Dhabi, is located at the north-eastern corner of the Qasr Al Hosn site and features a series of small interconnected volumes that form a cave-like structure surrounded by water.
+The Musalla is located at the north-eastern corner of the Qasr Al Hosn site and features a series of small interconnected volumes that form a cave-like structure surrounded by water.
 Water has been used by the designers as a symbol of purification and, at the same time, to create a subtle barrier to guarantee the privacy required by a sacred space.
 The individual volumes are connected by light-filled glass tubes bridging over water, which symbolically purifies the mind when moving from one area to the next.
 The building layout has been developed so as to create two mirrored flows, where female and male worshippers respectively progress along a sequence of volumes, each containing its own function.